Find out all about visiting one of Scotland’s most recognisable landmarks, the National Wallace Monument near Stirling.

 More than 100,000 people visit the National Wallace Monument each year.
-Last November Mark and I paid a visit on our way up to the Four Seasons hotel by Loch Earn.
+Last November I paid a visit on my way up to the Four Seasons hotel by Loch Earn.

 Read on for all the most important National Wallace Monument facts, including how to get there, the best time to visit, and how to handle the Monument’s 246 stone steps.

 Pin this post for later…

 How to Get to the National Wallace Monument, Stirling